 The Chusky consists of the Siberian Husky and the Chow Chow, both of these breeds have their own distinct origins and history.
 However, the Chusky history is a little more unclear.

-No one actually knows exactly when the Chusky mix first came in to play, but an educated guess would suggest it was in the last 20 years or so, like most hybrids we have today.
+No one actually knows exactly when the Chusky mix first came in to play, but an educated guess would suggest it was in the last 20 years or so, like most mixes we have today.

 Origins of the Chow Chow